-Our pigs are rotated on lush pastures and given grain soaked in whey from our cheese making.
+Our pigs are rotated on lush pastures and given grains soaked in whey from our cheese making.
 We produce our pork without the use of chemical fertilizers, pesticides, or antibiotics.

-- Whey good pork is simply the best pork you can buy.
-It is raised responsibly, on pasture and fed whey from our cheese making.
+Whey good pork is simply the best pork you can buy.
+It is raised responsibly, on pasture and fed whey (from our cheese making) soaked grains.
 We do not use antibiotics, chemical fertilizers, or pesticides in the production of our pork.
-You can be assured that the food reaching your table is natural, pure, and delicious.
+You can be assured that the pork reaching your table is nutrient-dense, pure, and incredibly delicious.

-- Whey-Good pork is available as individual cuts at the Durango Farmer’s Market and at the James Ranch Farmstand (see Find our Products Page for locations and times).
+Whey-Good pork is available as individual cuts at the James Ranch Market. (see Find our Products Page for locations and times).

 Whey is the liquid drained from the milk solids in the cheese making process (see the Cheese Making page for more information).
 It is comprised of lactose, water, and protein.
 It smells and tastes delicious!

 Our pigs are raised on the lush pastures of the James Ranch Tree farm and fed a combination of spent brewer's grain from Steamworks Brewing Co in Durango, non-GMO spent corn from the distilling operations of neighboring Honeyville, and the whey from James Ranch Artisan Cheese.
 Our pigs also forage for fresh grass, roots, and anything else they can dig up in the pastures of our Animas Valley ranch.
 They live outside their entire lives with room to root, run, and develop their muscles (imparting flavor a confinement operation cannot match) - resulting in contented, healthy animals and delicious, nutrient-dense pork.

 Why are we raising pigs on the James Ranch?